 You’d get a message saying you won a contest you didn’t enter.
 The subject line would have a bunch of stars and other sketchy characters.

 The message would come from an unknown sender.

 In your lifetime, you probably even got some spam messages with subjects featuring NSFW content.
-I don’t think I need to provide an example of this since I’m sure you have an idea of what I’m referring to.
+We don’t think we need to provide an example of this since we’re sure you have an idea of what we’re referring to.

 But email software has improved over time, and these messages tend to go straight to the spam folder.